Updated: Mar 1

 Chin between knees.

-Flexes the vertebral joints at the base of the neck, and stretches the back and neck muscles.
+Flexes the vertebral joints at the base of the neck, lifts the abdominals and stretches the back and neck musculature.

 Chin between fetlocks.